Welcome to WherestheMatch.com – The UK’s Definitive Live Sports Guide

 WheresTheMatch serves as a central directory for the global sporting calendar.
 We monitor schedule changes, rights announcements, and platform exclusives to provide a single, reliable source of information.
 From the Premier League and Formula 1 to International Cricket and Darts, our database covers every major competition.
 We don't host streams; instead, we provide the essential data; times, channels, and legal viewing options, so you know exactly when and how to watch.

-Live Sport Calendar: What’s on TV in March 2026
+Live Sport Calendar: What’s on TV in April 2026

 Horse Racing